 Coronavirus Face Coverings FAQ's

-From Monday 27 July 2020 it will be mandatory to wear a three layer face covering on public transport in Wales.
+Since Monday 27 July 2020, it is mandatory to wear a three-layer face covering on all public transport in Wales.
 It is important that you follow this government instruction for your safety and the safety of your fellow passengers and our colleagues.
-For more information on how we are making our services safer please visit our Coronavirus Updates page HERE.
+For information on how we are making our services safer, please visit our Coronavirus Updates page HERE.

 Q. What is a face covering and where can I get one?

-A. A face covering principally acts to protect others by reducing airborne transmission of COVID-19.
+A. A face covering acts to protect others by reducing airborne transmission of COVID-19.
 A face covering should cover your mouth and nose snugly while still allowing you to breathe comfortably.
-You can buy three layer coverings from many retailers but the Government have also put together a guide showing you how to make your own.
+You can buy three-layer coverings from many retailers but the Government have also put together a guide showing you how to make your own.
 How to make a three layer face covering.

 When putting coverings on, and while they are on, you should only handle the straps, ties or clips.
 Do not touch the front of the covering or the

 part that has been in contact with you mouth or nose.
 You should wash your hands thoroughly or use sanitiser before and after removing.